ds-stratgic-work/Price-Elasticity-Demand/README.md

 * Pandas, jupyter

 ### Model Used:
-*GAM Model
- GAM stands for Generalized Additive Models that smoothen the semi-parametric models.
+* GAM Model-  GAM stands for Generalized Additive Models that smoothen the semi-parametric models.
-*Optimization : XGBoost
+* Optimization : XGBoost

 ### Project Description
 Price elasticity of demand is a measurement of the change in the demand for a product in relation to a change in its price.
 Elastic demand is when the change in demand is large when there is a change in price.
 Inelastic demand is when the change in demand is small when there is a change in price.